ceciliaalbertblack/Cecilia_Jenna_DSE511/README.md

         - Cecilia: EDA (3 summary stats, at least one visualization) using R programming language - by end of day Thursday, Sept 11th
                Steps:
                    1. Cloned the Cecilia_Jenna_DSE511 repository on to my laptop
-                   2. Created a folder called data
+                   2. Created a folder called data in main branch
-                   3. Created a folder called notebooks
+                   3. Created a folder called notebooks in main branch
                    4. Pushed these changes to GitHUB to see if my changes applied
-                   5.
+                   5. Created a new branch called Cecilia_work
-                   .
+                   6. Moved the data/ and notebooks/ folders to Cecilia_work branch .
 Save clean dataset to data/ folder .
 Save code to notebooks/ folder (.r script)
         Both: Each of us must create a branch, make at least 3 commits, and open a pull request, and write all documentation.